K-mxredo/MXdocument/Parking.md

 [DESCRIPTION]

 A Sensitive Data Exposure  vulnerability exists in the " 停车场管理系统 ".The system's API  is vulnerable to unauthorized access ,allowing unauthenticated users to exploit certain interfaces and retrieve  sensitive user data  posing a critical security risk.
-T

 [DETAILS]